-Requirements - Expertise and Competencies
+Expertise and Competencies for the Role

-The successful applicant will have a critical leadership role in managing and delivering to a high standard in an evolving and complex environment.
-The post holder will be self-driven with the experience of contributing effectively to the strategic direction of an organisation and the ability to motivate teams to ambitious targets and statutory deadlines.
-Therefore, they should be able to demonstrate that they have, or can acquire quickly, the capacity to deal with all aspects of the work at this level.
+The successful applicant will have a critical leadership role in managing results and delivering to a high standard in a challenging and dynamic environment.
+The post holder will be self-driven with the experience of contributing effectively to the strategic direction of an organisation and the ability to motivate staff to ambitious targets and deadlines.
+They should be able to demonstrate that they have, or can acquire quickly, the capacity to deal with all aspects of the work at this level.

-Candidates must demonstrate the key competencies for effective performance at this level which are detailed at Appendix 2.
+Candidates must also demonstrate the key competencies for effective performance at this level which are detailed at Appendix 2.

-Technical/Professional
+Technical/Professional Criteria